 For more information on the event, and to read student and alumni testimonies, visit: takeahikefoundation.org.

-Photo One – Hikers' private moment captured in the moonlight at fundraiser for youth
+Photo One – Hikers' private moment captured in the moonlight at fundraiser for youth at risk.

 Photo Two – Hikers' private moment captured in the moonlight at fundraiser for youth at risk.